privateai/pai-thin-client/README.md

 Output:

 ```
-["This is John Smith's sample process text object request where names won't be removed"]
+["This is [NAME_1] from Sample Company to show a sample process text object request where organizations won't be removed, but [NAME_1] will be recognized as the same entity"]
 ```

 #### Building Request Objects